cognitedata/dotnet-simulator-utils/docfx_project/docs/com-connection.md

 ## Late Binding with Dynamic

-The `Server` property in `AutomationClient` is `dynamic`, meaning method and property names are resolved at runtime.
+The `Server` property in `AutomationClient` is `dynamic`, so method and property names are resolved at runtime.

 ### Accessing Properties and Methods